 A Psychologist holds a PhD (doctorate) degree.
 Psychologists may have many different specialties.
-Those who specialize in diagnosing and treating individuals with ASD may have experience using psychometric evaluative measures, including the ADOS and the ADI-R. The ADOS and ADI-R, when used together, are the “gold standard” evaluative measures used to diagnose ASD.
+Those who specialize in diagnosing and treating individuals on the autism spectrum may have experience using psychometric evaluative measures, including the ADOS-2 (a play or conversation-based assessment tool) and the ADI-R (a caregiver interview).
+The ADOS-2 and ADI-R, when used together, are the “gold standard” evaluative measures used to diagnose ASD.
 Kinds of psychologists include:

 - Counseling psychologists advise people on how to deal with problems of everyday living to help improve their quality of life.
 For example, they may assist with problems in the home, place of work, or community.
-Counseling psychologists often treat individuals with ASD.
+Counseling psychologists often treat individuals on the autism spectrum.

 - School psychologists work with students in schools.
 They collaborate with teachers, parents, and school personnel.
 School psychologists address students’ learning and behavioral problems, including considering classroom management and parenting techniques.
 They also evaluate students to help determine the best way to educate them.
 This includes diagnosing children with ASD.

-- Clinical psychologists are concerned with the assessment, diagnosis, treatment, and prevention of mental disorders and may have experience assessing individuals with ASD.
+- Clinical psychologists are concerned with the assessment, diagnosis, treatment, and prevention of mental disorders and may have experience assessing individuals for ASD.